1983 United Nations Security Council election: Representation of Grenada

 The United States having initiated Operation Urgent Fury just six days prior to the election, questions were raised as to the legitimacy of the Grenadian delegation.
 The United States, supported by several other delegations, formally objected to the presence of the Grenadian delegate, stating that Sir Paul Scoon Governor-General of Grenada had informed the Secretary-General that no one was authorised to represent Grenada before the UN and that no credentials for the Thirty-eighth session of the General Assembly had been presented by Grenada.

 The Grenadian delegate responded by stating that last he heard, Scoon was in American custody and that his delegation was treating him as a potential hostage.
 He added that "should someone want to make [him] leave the room, they would have to resort to the use of force."

 Endorsed candidates

 Syria, speaking for the Asian Group, formally endorsed India.

 Result

 Voting was conducted on a single ballot.
 Ballots containing more states from a certain region than seats allocated to that region were invalidated.
 The first and only round of balloting was held on 31 October 1983 at the 40th plenary meeting of the General Assembly.
+There were 155 total votes received.